tomhazledine/picobel/README.md

-# SFAP.js
+# Picobel.js

-## Style-Free Audio Player (Better name coming soon, hopefully)

-SFAP is a lightweight dependency-free JS tool that converts html audio tags into styleable markup.
+Picobel.js (pronounced *peek-o-bell*, as in *decibel*) is a lightweight dependency-free Javascript tool that converts html audio tags into styleable markup.

 ## Why would I need this?